 7. We’re against therapies or treatments that conflict with what we know to be true

-Here’s where things like homoepathy and “energy therapies” fall short.
-With homepathy, we know that the more dilute we make something, the weaker (less concentrated) it gets.
+Here’s where things like homeopathy and “energy therapies” fall short.
+With homeopathy, we know that the more dilute we make something, the weaker (less concentrated) it gets.
 Thing about, oh, anything: gasoline, liquor, perfume, and innumerable other examples.
 The more dilute it gets, the weaker it gets.
-Except, according to proponents, homeopathy (CLICK HERE).
+Except, of course, according to proponents, homeopathy (to see what happens when you complete dilute an internet link – CLICK HERE).

 Same with folks who purport to move energy around.
 Energy is a thing.
 We can measure it.
 In fact, we can measure the energy in an electron, which is one of the subparticles of an atom: REALLY, REALLY SMALL.
 If some energy force were powerful enough to affect healing, it would certainly take a measurable amount of energy.
 But no energy movement has ever been measured when it comes to energy healing and “healers,” and people have tried.
 If people tell you they’re doing something with your horse’s energy, well, they’re just not, at least not if it actually requires energy to end up with a good result.